sparkflows/sparkflows-docs/docs/user-guide/pipeline-development/index.rst

 Pipeline
 ====

-Fire Insights enables users to create Pipelines.
+Sparkflows enables users to create Pipelines.
 With pipelines, multiple workflows can be scheduled to be executed either sequentially or parallely.
 This provides the user to automate the data processing and modeling.

-Fire Insights can execute the pipelines with or without Apache Airflow.
+Sparkflows can execute the pipelines with or without Apache Airflow.

-With Apache Airflow, Fire Insights supports many different kinds of nodes/tasks in the Pipeline.
+With Apache Airflow, Sparkflows supports many different kinds of nodes/tasks in the Pipeline.

 .. panels::
     :container: container-lg pb-3